momochi000/pomodoro_arcade/README.md

 ---

 ## DONE

+#### Style the index view
+  + Design/optimize for mobile first.
+Follow new bootstrap docs to make the layout mobile friendly from the start
+  + Fix the header text (that's outside of the backbone app) The markup around the backbone app should be minimal.

 #### BUG: guest timer tries to hit the server, but it shouldn't because it has no id
 #### BUG: guest timer is pretty much broken.